carlospava13/Mercadolibre/README.md

 ### MercadoLibre Test

 ------------

-this is application about show categories and products. the intention from application is selection process to mercadolibre company. this application was created in **Swift** and also the interfaces was created with **UIKit** framework.
+> this is application about show categories and products. the intention is selection process to mercadolibre company. this application was created in **Swift** and also the interfaces was created with **UIKit** framework.

 ### Features